MillerLabFTW/OpenSourcePneumaticSystem/README.md

 1. Connect Industruino to the desired USB port on your computer
 1. Open Device Manager and navigate to the `Ports(COM & LPT)` dropdown.
 Find `Arduino Leonardo` and take note of its assigned COM number
    ![photo of device manager](PicsVids/DeviceManager_PortNo.PNG)
 1. Next, open `CheckSerialPort.pde` in Processing and run the program.
 Active COM ports will be listed, along with their indices in the ports list.
-Locate the COM port that Industruino is connected to (determined in step 2), and take note of its index
+Locate the COM port that Industruino is connected to (determined in step 2), and take note of its index.

    ![photo of CheckSerialPort script](PicsVids/CheckSerialPort.PNG)

 1. Open ProcessingGUI and navigate to the following line:

 		String portName = Serial.list()[0]; //change the 0 to a 1 or 2 etc. to match your port